EEHMatNMSU/Flight-Routing-Optimization-with-Maintenance-Constraints/README.md

-The script `main.m`, that is in the root directory of this repository, execute the simulation.
+The script `main.m`, that is in the root directory of this repository, executes the simulation.